PicsArt/cppbind/docs/05_detailed_info/02_proj_config.rst

 **rules** section is a mandatory section which contains code snippets, type converter snippets and action snippets needed to generate bindings for target languages.
 **rules** sections can be spread across the project.
 We merge them together by platform and language specifications.
-This mechanism allow user to have own custom converter for some types.
+This mechanism allows users to have their own custom converters.
 Merging will allow user to keep custom converter files in the same directory where the corresponding type is defined.
 IEGEN can be run only for languages having corresponding snippets under `rules` section.
 Currently IEGEN includes snippets for `Swift`, `Kotlin` and `Python` languages in default rules definition.
 In order to disable a language it's enough to remove its snippets from `rules` section.